 Leslie lives and breathes interior design not only in her successful design business, but also through monthly live tv segments on WZZM’s Take 5 & Company.
-When she’s not busy presenting innovative seminar titles like “Fifty Shades of Beige” or helping clients live better in their homes through good design, you can find her happily pinning to her designdemocracy Pinterest boards and posting cool “Thing/Not a Thing” game queries to her Facebook page.
+When she’s not busy presenting innovative seminar titles like “Remodeling Your House Without Killing Your Spouse” or helping clients live better in their homes through good design, you can find her happily pinning to her designdemocracy Pinterest boards and posting cool “Thing/Not a Thing” game queries to her Facebook page.

 Chef Angus Campbell, Secchia Institute for Culinary Education